xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 [^2]: See [Linux Weekly News](lwn.net): "Trees I: Radix Trees" by Jonathan Corbet, March 13, 2006.

-[^3]: Also, an example from Jonathan Corbet states that addition of an item to a tree has been called "insertion" for decades (since at least 1968), but an "insert" operation does not really describe what happens with a radix tree, especially if an item with the given key is already present there.
+[^3]: The video recording is [here](https://archive.org/details/lca2018-The_design_and_implementation_of_the_XArray).
+In an LWN article, Jonathan Corbet added that addition of an item to a tree has been called "insertion" for decades (since at least 1968), but an "insert" operation does not really describe what happens with a radix tree, especially if an item with the given key is already present there.
 See [Linux Weekly News](lwn.net): "The XArray Data Structure" by Jonathan Corbet, January 24, 2018.

 [^4]: *Examining Linux 2.6 Page-Cache Performance* by Sonny Rao, Dominique Heger, and Steven Pratt, [landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf](https://landley.net/kdocs/ols/2005/ols2005v2-pages-87-98.pdf)